“You need an employee who behaves like James Bond!

 Even in privately held companies like Flipkart, PolicyBazaar, Blackbuck, RazorPay, and Unacademy that have had progressive ESOP policies and regular liquidity events, the wealth creation for employees has been tremendous.
 Recently, Razorpay offered an ESOP share buyback plan to 400 employees.
 As part of this plan, employees who hold ESOPs will be able to sell up to 30% of their vested shares at a premium.
 Both former and current employees made substantial profits due to this buyback plan (the actual numbers are, however, undisclosed!).

-While companies are leveraging ESOPs as a retention tool and growth multiplier, employees benefit from the overall process.
-To summarise, ESOPs pave the way for employees to:
+While companies leverage ESOPs as a retention tool and growth multiplier, employees benefit from the overall process.
+To summarize, ESOPs pave the way for employees to: